sc-matthew/Django_Website/README.md

 Memo updated list:

-* Matthew -> Finished all requirements within Tuesday 12PM (Couldn't complete within the time limit, sorry guys 😓)
+* Matthew -> Finished all requirements within Tuesday 12PM
+  (Couldn't complete within the time limit, sorry guys 😓) <br>
+  Updated : 5PM -> Already done with the assigned tasks and forwarded to New and Prince for further dev.

 * New & Prince -> Get data from Matthew and working on progress after Aj.Kavin's class